microsoft/computervision-recipes/CONTRIBUTING.md

    ```
    $ pre-commit run --all-files
    ```
-1. Create a pull request against <b>staging</b> branch.
+1. Create a pull request against <b>contrib</b> branch.

-Note: We use the staging branch to land all new features, so please remember to create the Pull Request against staging.
+Note: We use the contrib branch to land all new features, so please remember to create the Pull Request against contrib.

-Once the features included in a milestone are complete we will merge staging into master and make a release.
-See the wiki for more detail about our [merge strategy](https://github.com/Microsoft/Recommenders/wiki/Strategy-to-merge-the-code-to-master-branch).
+Once the features included in a milestone are complete we will merge contrib into staging.

 ## Working with Notebooks